DoniaGameel/verilog-multipliers-with-synthesis-and-routing/README.md

 print the **“TestCase#1: failed with input X and Y and Output Z and overflow status N”** , X,Y,Z snd N should be replaced by your values.

+## Synthesis using Oasys:

+**Synthesis the adders with the following constraints**

+i.
+Set clock to 6ns.

+ii.
+Set Input delay to 0.2ns.

+iii.
+Set load to 10

+iv.
+Set output load to 0.5ns.

+v.
+Set Utilization to 60%

+vi.
+Enable usage of all library cells.

+## Place and route using Nitro:

+**Place and route the adders with the following constraints**

+i.
+Constraint clock skew to 0.2ns

+ii.
+Only use vertical strips